nomic-ai/gpt4all-ts/README.md

 const main = async () => {
-    // Instantiate GPT4All with default or custom settings const gpt4all = new GPT4All('gpt4all-lora-unfiltered-quantized', true); // Default is 'gpt4all-lora-quantized' model
+    // Instantiate GPT4All with default or custom settings const gpt4all = new GPT4All('gpt4all-lora-unfiltered-quantized'); // Default is 'gpt4all-lora-quantized' model

     // Initialize and download missing files
-    await gpt4all.init();
+    await gpt4all.init(true);

-    // Open the connection with the model await gpt4all.open();
+    // Open the conenction with the model await gpt4all.open();
     // Generate a response using a prompt const prompt = 'Tell me about how Open Access to AI is going to help humanity.';